There is hereby adopted the Code of Ordinances of the City of Winnsboro, Texas, as compiled, edited and published by Franklin Legal Publishing, Inc.

 (1997 Code, sec.
 1.207)

-(a) Any personal property owned by the city which is worn out, scrap or obsolete, which has been declared surplus by the city council or which has been condemned as useless by the director of a department and is not needed for public use, shall be disposed of by the city business manager, by public auction, in the same manner as unclaimed property, or by advertising sealed bids.
+(a) Any personal property owned by the city which is worn out, scrap or obsolete, which has been declared surplus or which has been condemned as useless by the director of a department and is not needed for public use, and confirmed as such by the city administrator, shall be disposed of by the city administrator, by public auction, in the same manner as unclaimed property, or by advertising sealed bids.

 In unusual circumstances, in the sale of surplus real or personal property, the terms and provisions of this article may be varied by resolution of the city council.
 (1997 Code, sec.
 1.210)